Migration Statistics Quarterly Report (MSQR): August 2020, including long-term international migration estimates for the year ending March 2020

 The latest long-term international migration estimates are based on International Passenger Survey (IPS) data for the period up to March 2020.
 The period in which data were collected from the IPS covers up to 16 March 2020.
 The IPS was suspended on this date because of the coronavirus (COVID-19).
 The weighting methodology has been adapted to compensate for these missing data.
 This compensation means that the reporting period for this release remains unchanged.

-As a result of the Migration Statistics Transformation Journey, the IPS being stretched beyond its original purpose and the impact of the coronavirus pandemic, this will be the last Migration Statistics Quarterly Report (MSQR) based on IPS estimates.
-Administrative data will be used to deliver new measures of migration from November 2020 onwards.
+As a result of the Migration Statistics Transformation Journey, the IPS being stretched beyond its original purpose, and the impact of the coronavirus pandemic, this will be the last Migration Statistics Quarterly Report (MSQR) based on IPS estimates.

 Uncertainty of this type in the data is represented by the confidence intervals around the estimates, which can be viewed in the associated datasets.
-Because of this oversampling, an adjustment, in line with previous adjustments, has been applied to non-EU student immigration for the year ending Quarter 1 2020 estimates using Home Office visa allocations; this ensures we are providing the best possible estimates of migration based on all available sources.
-See Section 6 of the statistical bulletin for more detail.
+Because of this oversampling, an adjustment, in line with previous adjustments, has been applied to non-EU student immigration for year ending Quarter 1 2020 estimates using Home Office (HO) visa allocations.
+This ensures we are providing the best possible estimates of migration based on all available sources.
+See Section 6 of the Migration Statistics Quarterly Report: August 2020 for more detail.

 As it is recognised that international travel patterns have changed significantly in 2020 because of the coronavirus pandemic, we have also included in this release additional data and insights on recent travel patterns in the period up to the end of June 2020.
-See Section 8 of the statistical bulletin for more detail.Back to table of contents
+See Section 8 of the Migration Statistics Quarterly Report: August 2020 for more detail.Back to table of contents

-This release presents different migration-related data sources at local authority level including migration flows, non-UK-born and non-British populations, National Insurance number registrations, GP registrations, and births to non-UK-born mothers.
+This release presents different migration-related data sources at local authority level including:

 We welcome any thoughts you have on the development of STIM estimates in the future.
 If you would like to get in touch, please contact us by email at firstname.lastname@example.org.Back to table of contents